Guide to High Potential Mentoring Programs

 Published:

-Instead of promoting from within, many companies instead choose to hire leaders from the outside.
-That’s not often a great idea.
+Instead of promoting from within, many companies choose to hire leaders from the outside.
+And that’s not often a great idea.
 Not only do those external hires typically cost more to hire, but they also tend to perform worse than leaders who were promoted from within for two whole years (according to a Wharton study).

 Conversely, promoting from within leads to better results in various ways, including better team cohesion.
-Of course, those internal promotions really only work if you have an adequate leadership funnel with high potential mentoring programs that effectively prepare new leaders before they’re promoted.
+Of course, those internal promotions really only work if you have an adequate leadership funnel with high potential mentoring programs that effectively prepare new leaders before they are promoted.

-Launching a high potential mentoring is multifaceted, but at the outset, there are two things you need to take care of in the short term: clearly defining what “high potential means and creating a clear structure for your future high potential mentoring program.
+Launching a high potential mentoring is multifaceted, but at the outset, there are two things you need to take care of in the short term: 1.) clearly defining what “high potential” means and 2.) creating a clear structure for your future high potential mentoring program.

 1. Clearly Define Who Is Considered a High Potential Employee